ookla-jennymassari/test_level_data/README.md

 Wave 03:

-Add the dictionary with the carrier colors as key:
+Add the dictionary with the carrier colors as key and improve the plots visualization.

 carrier_color_dict = {
                         'Verizon': '#b00000',